Zarifa Aliyeva

 Zarifa Aziz gizi Aliyeva (Zərifə Əziz qızı Əliyeva; 28 April 1924 – 15 April 1985) was an Azerbaijani ophthalmologist, academician of the National Academy of Sciences of Azerbaijan and professor.

-She was the wife of third President of Azerbaijan, Heydar Aliyev, and the mother of the fourth President of Azerbaijan, Ilham Aliyev.
+She was the wife of the third president of Azerbaijan, Heydar Aliyev, and the mother of the fourth president of Azerbaijan, Ilham Aliyev.

 Biography

 Zarifa Aziz was born in Shahtakhkty village, Sharur to ethnic Azerbaijani parents in 1924.
 Her father was Aziz Aliyev, People's Commissar of Public Health Services of the Azerbaijan SSR and later the first secretary of the Communist party's oblast committee of Dagestan.
 In 1948, she married Heydar Aliyev.
 On October 12, 1955, their daughter Sevil was born, and on December 24, 1961, their son Ilham was born.
 In 1982, she lived in Moscow with her family.

 Much of Aliyeva's working life was spent at the Azerbaijan State Institute of Advanced Medical Studies.
-She devised and introduced new methods for treatment of ocular diseases.
+She devised and introduced new methods for the treatment of ocular diseases.
 She was the author of 14 monographs, hundreds of research papers, and 12 rationalization proposals.